-After a decade-plus of mountain biking, the POC Tectal is the only helmet I’ve ever purchased more than once.
+After two decades of mountain biking, the POC Tectal is the only helmet I’ve ever purchased more than once.
 I have two: one in white and one in pink, and my husband rocks the Tectal as well.

 Review in a Nutshell